 After training in Dallas and Atlanta, Georgia for my orthopedics practice I was able to coax my wife to Stephenville.
 She thinks "the land was calling me home."
 My wife has been amazing in her tolerance of my "expensive hobby," that she soon realized was the sickness of a registered cowman.
 Our development of this Angus herd and creation of long term facilities (for our children William and Aliana) have come with considerable time and expense during our busy orthopedic and radiology practices.

 A great herd requires similar facilities, so we started from the ground up.
-Our sale barn was built with heart and to last with the expert building of Harold May, Pat Bays Construction, Dan Rivers Plumbing, and Billie Finley’s welding.
-Our herd is run by two hard-working, aggressive young men and I want to thank Aaron Kiser and Efren Gonzales for their dedication and hard work.
+Our sale barn was built with heart and to last with the expert building of Harold May, Pat Bays Construction, Dan Rivers Plumbing, and Billie Finley's welding.
+Our herd is run by two hard-working, aggressive young men and I want to thank Jaden Roberts and Will Lansmon for their dedication and hard work.
 I feel you will be comfortable here and I want you to know you will be welcomed.